-In the run-up to Christmas, the capital's top shopping destinations are as crammed full of festive gifts as Santa's sack, and its twinkling Christmas lights and picture-pretty window displays add a touch of magic.
+Festive shopping in London at Christmas is a festive must-do.
+In the run-up to the big day, the capital's top shopping destinations are crammed full of gifts, while twinkling Christmas lights and picture-pretty window displays add a touch of magic.

 Covent Garden and Seven Dials

 Wander through Seven Dials, a kaleidoscope of heritage brands, boutiques and beauty stores scattered across seven cobbled streets.
 Hunt for the latest arrivals at Nudie Jeans and Club Monaco or shop for fresh takes on classic cuts at Farah.

 A short stroll away, you can discover Covent Garden’s famous 19th-century Piazza.
 This is where you’ll find one of London’s biggest and best Christmas trees, magical mistletoe chandeliers and Instagrammable decorations.